 - Do you look for the no, or the reasons why their current challenges would hinder their success with you or your product/service?

 A few current coaching clients are struggling with getting to decision makers and getting people to respond back.
-We also got this question a few times for the interview by John McTigue of Rick and I tomorrow.
+I also get this question from time to time in training sessions.
 So I dug into the OMG sales assessment to see what answers I could find there.

 Remember why people don't respond?
 They don't see the value.
 In order to offer something of value, you need to offer insights that help prospects think differently about themselves and their problem.
 You need to add a new perspective.
 When you have a bad outlook, somewhere in your mind you believe that this could be the last decent prospect and opportunity you are going to have for a long time.